 Litchfield National Park

-One of the best day trips from Darwin that you can do is to Litchfield National Park, a beautiful expanse of Top End landscapes just one and a half hour’s drive the city centre.
+One of the best day trips from Darwin that you can do is to Litchfield National Park, a beautiful expanse of Top End landscapes just one and a half hour’s drive from the city centre.

 I’ve put together a guide to visiting Litchfield National Park that has lots of information about some of the other things you can do here.
 There are hikes over the escarpment, trails that lead through more tropical areas, great viewpoints, and some fantastic sights like the large termite mounds and old heritage buildings.

 If you would like to go on a tour, to make things easier to see all the highlights, there are a few good ones.
-My favourite is this excellent tour that is much more than the typical cookie-cutter itinerary.
+My favourite is this excellent tour which is much more than the typical cookie-cutter itinerary.
 There’s also quite a fun tour that includes a river cruise.
 And there’s this more traditional tour that goes to all the main spots.

 A Litchfield National Park day trip is a great thing to do, but it’s worth noting that you can stay overnight either by camping in the park or at accommodation just outside the boundary.